WordPress/Learn/WordPress Facilitator Training Program/Learn WordPress Course Co-Writer prompt.md

     - Answer distribution preferences (e.g., even spread across A, B, C, D)

 **Practical components**
-17. Does this content involve navigating a WordPress site or dashboard?
+17. Does this content involve navigating a WordPress site or dashboard, or does it include a Practical (task-based) lesson?
 If yes, I will propose WordPress Playground (https://playground.wordpress.net/) as the hands-on tool.
 18. Are there other tools involved in practical components?
 If so, please list them with URLs.
+19. If this content includes Practical lessons as part of a sequence, how should they be organized: by skill level (Beginner/Intermediate/Advanced), by progression toward contribution (e.g., Understand WordPress / Explore and practice / Contribute to a real project), or another structure?
+Note: organizing by contribution progression is generally preferable to skill level, since technical difficulty and design/contribution maturity are not always the same axis (for example, a technical task like custom CSS is not necessarily a more advanced contribution than a simpler one).

 **Format and process preferences**
-19. What format should the final content be in? (e.g., ready to paste into the Learn WordPress editor, markdown, Google Doc formatting, or other)
+20. What format should the final content be in? (e.g., ready to paste into the Learn WordPress editor, markdown, Google Doc formatting, or other)
-20. Would you like me to check in with you after each lesson or module before proceeding to the next?
+21. Would you like me to check in with you after each lesson or module before proceeding to the next?
 (Recommended, but you can skip if you prefer.)

 ---